wolfgangasdf/iqp-book/ad-perturbation-theory.md

 |\psi_n^{(1)}\rangle=\sum_{m\neq n}c_m^{(n)}|\psi_m^{(0)}\rangle
 $$(ad-pt-9)

-We left out $m=n$ due to the normalization choice above.
-Now we insert this into the preceeding equation:
+We left out $m=n$ due to the normalization result above.
+Now we insert this into the Schrödinger equation and obtain:

 $$
 \sum_{m\neq n}